Klipper3d/klipper/docs/Protocol.md

 <VLQ encoded length><n-byte contents>
 ```

-The data dictionary includes information on each parameter so that
+The command descriptions found in the data dictionary allow both the
-both the host and firmware know which command parameters use simple
+host and firmware to know which command parameters use simple VLQ
-VLQ encoding and which parameters use string encoding.
+encoding and which parameters use string encoding.

 Data Dictionary
 ===============